-The reason why so many women have trouble deciding if light drinking is permissible during pregnancy is because it’s different for every woman.
+The reason why so many women have trouble deciding if light drinking is permissible during pregnancy is that it’s different for every woman.
 Because of this, doctors don’t have a safe amount they can recommend because some women have higher levels of the enzyme that breaks down alcohol.
 If a pregnant woman has low levels of this enzyme, her baby may be more susceptible to harm because the alcohol may circulate in her body for a longer period of time.